West Virginia suspends 11 for opener; bans not tied to virus

-MORGANTOWN, W.Va.
-(AP) -- West Virginia suspended 11 players for its season opener Saturday for an undisclosed violation of team rules.
+MORGANTOWN, W.Va. — West Virginia suspended 11 players for its season opener for undisclosed violations of team rules.

 Coach Neal Brown announced the suspensions Saturday before the Mountaineers played at home against Eastern Kentucky.